Ben216k/Mini-Monterey-Patcher/README.md

+### Mini Monterey has reached its end of life, support will no longer be provided.
+Please use [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher/) instead.

+---

 # Mini Monterey Patcher

-**Mini Monterey is reaching End of Life.
-On December 11th 2021, this repo will be archived and no further support will be provided.**

 A mini patcher for macOS Monterey by Ben Sova.